cducote/ShoesieList/README.md

   * individual pages for certain shoes, allowing user to press the favorite button on the bottom navigation to add a shoe they are viewing
   * solve some of the slow loading for the user page
+  * toggle admin view so i can add more shoes to the Top Picks list without seeding